ProjectBorealis/PBSync/README.md

 Essentially, we use a batch script to sync PBSync with the origin branch (`promoted`), and then launch PBSync (`UpdateProject.bat`).
 We have our configuration file in `PBSync.xml`.

-`PBSync.exe` and `ue4versionator.exe` are distributed as part of the repo, at the root game project level.
+`PBSync.exe` and `ueversionator.exe` are distributed as part of the repo, at the root game project level.

-`.ue4versionator` in the repo configures the engine download.
+`.ueversionator` in the repo configures the engine download.

 ### Available Commands